mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Setup Databricks Notebook to view data

-1. Return to your Workspace for the Databricks cluster.

-2. Create a Cluster Notebook.
+1. Create a [Cluster Notebook](https://docs.databricks.com/notebooks/notebooks-manage.html#create-a-notebook) with the details:

-   **Click Workspace on the left hand side > click the drop down arrow > Create > Notebook**

    * Name: **WD-demo**
    * Language: **SQL**
    * Cluster: (Choose the cluster used in this demo)

-   Click **Create**.

-3. You should now see a blank notebook.
+2. You should now see a blank notebook.

    a.
 Inside the 'Cmd 1' box, add the query:

    `select * from databricks_demo.customer_addresses_dim_hive;`

    b.
-Click 'Run Cell' (looks like a play button in the top right of that box).
+Click 'Run Cell'.

-4. Wait for the query to return, then select the drop-down graph type and choose **Map**.
+3. Wait for the query to return, then select the drop-down graph type and choose **Map**.

-5. Under the Plot Options > remove all Keys > click and drag 'state_code' from the 'All fields' box into the 'Keys' box.
+4. Under the Plot Options > remove all Keys > click and drag 'state_code' from the 'All fields' box into the 'Keys' box.

-6. Click Apply.
+5. Click Apply.

-7. You should now see a plot of USA with colour shading - dependent on the population density.
+6. You should now see a plot of USA with color shading - dependent on the population density.

-8. If desired, you can repeat this process except using the Texas state code instead of California.
+7. If desired, you can repeat this process except using the Texas state code instead of California.

    a.
 Back in the Hive beeline session on the **fusion_sandbox-hdp_1** container, run the following command: